-“You will love it!” were the words we had heard from other travelers every time we mentioned our plan to travel to the Bolivia Salt Flats.
-They are the biggest salt flat in the world.
-As you might imagine those words raised our expectations sky-high and we couldn’t wait to see the white endless scenery.
-Bolivia Salt Flats Rough and… Read More
+“You will love it!”
+These were the words we had heard from other travelers every time we mentioned our plan to travel to the Bolivia Salt Flats.
+The Salar de Uyuni is the biggest salt flat in the world and the most famous tourist draw in Bolivia.
+In fact, for many travelers, the Salt Flat is the sole reason to… Read More

 This South America travel guide is a compilation of the countries we have visited and written about on The Planet D travel blog.